See the Series Introduction for Just Tao It, Part I: HERE

 The Tao keeps pointing back toward rootedness because rootedness restores contact with what is actually present.

-There was a time I believed impact largely meant scale.
+My experience of getting this one wrong happened during a time believed impact largely meant scale.
 Broader reach.
 More systems.
 Larger influence.
 Faster expansion.
 If something valuable worked in one place, the instinct was to extend it outward quickly.

 That approach can produce impressive short-term results.
 It can also produce fragility underneath the surface that remains invisible until pressure arrives.

 Over time I began noticing something.
 The further outward things stretched without sufficient rootedness at the center, the thinner everything became relationally.
 Alignment weakened.
 Trust became more conditional.
-Performance increasingly depended upon continuous energy expenditure rather than cultivated coherence.
+Performance increasingly depended upon continuous energy expenditure where it might have rested on cultivated coherence.

-I did not fully recognize it then, though I can see it more clearly now: I was leaning toward Whole to the neglect of Part.
+I did not fully recognize it then.
+I can see it more clearly now: I was leaning toward Whole to the neglect of Part.

 Cultivate It in the family,